-Action Timescale Portfolio Owners Progress Status Latest Note DSA-CP 08 Transform 31-Mar-2026 Service Lead - 20% On track 02-Apr-2025 The project desi are progressing well and are currently moving into Royal Institute of British Architects (RIBA) Stage 3 design phase transition.
-Institute of British Architects (RIBA) Stage 3 design phase Most facility surveys are now complete with the remainder concluding at the start of Apri 2025.
-The project is on sched to commence works on site in September 2025.
-Target Works complete and operational.
-How will you measure esuccess Displaced user groups pr ovided with alte rnative ontions
+Action Timescale Portfolio Owners Progress Status Latest Note DSA-CP 08 Transform Troon Leisure Centre ensuring customers and staff are supported throughout the transition.
+31-Mar-2026 Service Lead - Sport Leisure and Golf 20% On track 02-Apr-2025 The project designs are progressing well and are currently moving into Royal Institute of British Architects (RIBA) Stage 3 design phase.
+Most facility surveys are now complete with the remainder concluding at the start of April 2025.
+The project is on schedule to commence works on site in September 2025.

+Works complete and operational.

 Displaced user groups provided with alternative options.

 Communication plan in place.